Central Asia plus Japan: Subsequent meetings

 On 4 March 2005, the five countries met again in Tashkent, Uzbekistan, where "the participants reconfirmed the significance of the 'Central Asia plus Japan' Dialogue," and to "promote concrete cooperation... utilizing the framework of the Dialogue".
 On 5 June 2006 a meeting was held in Tokyo.
 There, the five countries agreed to continue to hold further meetings of foreign ministers in the future.
 They also discussed advancements in Japanese-Central Asian exchanges, and the challenges facing inter-regional cooperation, with Japan pledging further support in many areas.
 The Afghan foreign minister attended the meeting as a "guest".

 Additionally, two "Intellectual Dialogues" have been held in Tokyo with the aim of expanding intellectual exchanges between the two regions.

 The 4th meeting took place on 10 November 2012 in Tokyo.
 Foreign Minister of Kyrgyzstan Erlan Abdyldaev, Foreign Minister of Japan Koichiro Gemba, Foreign Minister of Kazakhstan Idrisov, Foreign Minister of Tajikistan Hamrohon Zarifi, Foreign Minister of Turkmenistan Rashid Meredov, Deputy Foreign Minister of Uzbekistan Vladimir Norov attended the event.
 During this meeting, the Government of Japan pledged US $700 million for the projects which will facilitate regional cooperation.

+On 20 December 2025, the first leaders' level Summit of the "Central Asia plus Japan" Dialogue took place in Tokyo, chaired by Prime Minister Sanae Takaichi of Japan.
+It was attended by the Presidents of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan, along with respective Ministers.